Anne Brontë: Death

 Here lie the remains of Anne Brontë, daughter of the Revd P. Brontë, Incumbent of Haworth, Yorkshire.
 She died Aged 28 May 28th 1849.

-When Charlotte visited the grave three years later she discovered multiple errors on the headstone and had it refaced, but it was still not free of error, for Anne was 29 when she died, not 28 as written.
+When Charlotte visited the grave three years later she discovered several errors on the headstone and had it refaced, but it was still not free of error, for Anne was 29 when she died, not 28 as written.

 In 2011 the Brontë Society installed a new plaque at Anne Brontë's grave.
-The original gravestone had become illegible at places and could not be restored.
-It was left undisturbed while the new plaque was laid horizontally, interpreting the fading words of the original and correcting its error.
-In April 2013 the Brontë Society held a dedication and blessing service at the gravesite to mark the installation of the new plaque.
+The original gravestone had become illegible in places and could not be restored.
+It was left undisturbed while the new plaque was laid horizontally, interpreting the fading words of the original and correcting its errors.
+In April 2013 the Brontë Society held a dedication and blessing service at the graveside to mark the installation of the new plaque.